Consensys/doctools.template-site/docs/contribute/index.md

 `Good First Issues` might require only a few lines of documentation, or have enough information for a newcomer to easily document.

-When you've identified an issue you want to work on, assign it to yourself, or message us on that project's channel on [Discord](https://discord.gg/6cfyqRGbzq) and we'll assign it to you.
+When you've identified an issue you want to work on, assign it to yourself, or message ConsenSys team on that project's channel on
+[Discord](https://discord.gg/6cfyqRGbzq) and a maintainer will assign it to you.

 ## Contribution workflow